fex01/thesis-tf/README.md

 ## Introduction

-This repository introduces the Proof of Concept (PoC) for "Quantitative Cost Assessment of IaC Testing".
+This repository introduces the Proof of Concept (PoC) for the [Master Thesis "Quantitative Cost Assessment of IaC Testing"](https://github.com/fex01/thesis-ws/blob/main/Thesis%20Quantitative%20Cost%20Assessment%20of%20Infrastructure%20as%20Code%20Testing.pdf).
 Centered around our proposed IaC Test Pyramid, this PoC is a practical application aimed at comprehensive and balanced test strategies.
 It evaluates the efficiency of various IaC test approaches and showcases a versatile Test Pipeline.
 Crucially, this POC validates our Test Suitability Matrix, demonstrating which test approaches effectively cover specific defect categories.
 Designed for practitioners, it offers a comprehensive, actionable framework for IaC testing, balancing cost, and effectiveness in real-world scenarios.

 ## Setup